ThomUK/robson10classifier/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of robson10classifier is to provide a suite of functions to simplify classification and analysis of childbirth data according to the [Robson 10 Group Classification System](https://www.who.int/reproductivehealth/publications/maternal_perinatal_health/robson-classification/en/), which was adopted by the World Health Organisation in 2015.
+The goal of the {robson10classifier} package is to provide a suite of functions simplyfying the classification and analysis of childbirth data according to the [Robson 10 Group Classification System](https://www.who.int/reproductivehealth/publications/maternal_perinatal_health/robson-classification/en/), which was adopted by the World Health Organisation in 2015.